Garage Storage Ideas

-It’s that time of year where garage space is at a premium.
-Everything has it’s place but your car somehow got the bump and it’s now out on the driveway.
+It’s that time of year when garage space is at a premium.
+Everything has its place, but your car somehow got the bump, and it’s now out on the driveway.
 That just ain’t right.
 Luckily, there are plenty of easy ways to make space in your garage with these garage storage ideas.

 All you will need is a cordless drill for a few of them, but most can be done without.
 Below, we’ve outlined some tips on maximizing your existing garage space with increased storage.

-Millennial Homeowner Tip: I’ve have used all of these in my own garage and the amount of space we’ve cleared up is impressive!
+Millennial Homeowner Tip: I have used all of these in my garage, and the amount of space we’ve cleared up is impressive!

 Go crazy on shelving.
 The rule of thumb is the higher you can go, the better off you will be.
-Try and get adjustable shelves if possible.
-It can help you store some of the bigger items and that awkward Christmas tree bag that works wonders but is still huge.
+So try and get adjustable shelves if possible.
+It can help you store some of the bigger items, and that awkward Christmas tree bag works wonders but is still huge.

-We got some industrial shelving that holds up to 500 lbs and we absolutely love them!
-They are perfect for holding a ton of weight and they are going to last a very long time (aka this is the last shelf you will likely buy for your garage)l.
+We got some industrial shelving that holds up to 500 lbs, and we love them!
+They are perfect for holding a ton of weight, and they are going to last a very long time (aka this is the last shelf you will likely buy for your garage).

 Bins for the shelves

-✅ Pro Tip: invest in clear bins (and labels), otherwise you’re going to be opening every bin trying to find something, it’s worth it for the extra buck or tw
+✅ Pro Tip: invest in clear bins (and labels); otherwise, you’re going to be opening every container trying to find something, it’s worth it for the extra buck or two.

 Use the Walls for Rack Storage